ankaAR/bestiario5e/_creatures/behir.md

 ***Bite.*** Melee Weapon Attack: +10 al ataque, alcance 10 pies, un objetivo.
 Impacto: 22 (3d10 + 6) piercing damage.

 ***Constrict.*** Melee Weapon Attack: +10 al ataque, alcance 5 ft., one Large or smaller creature.
-Hit: 17 (2d10 + 6) bludgeoning damage plus 17 (2d10 + 6) slashing damage.
+Hit: 17 (2d10 + 6) puntos de daño contundente plus 17 (2d10 + 6) slashing damage.
 The target is grappled (escape DC 16) if the behir isn't already constricting a creature, and the target is restrained until this grapple ends.

 ***Lightning Breath (Recharge 5-6).*** The behir exhales a line of lightning that is 20 ft. long and 5 ft. wide.
 Each creature in that line must make a DC 16 Dexterity saving throw, taking 66 (12d10) lightning damage on a failed save, or half as much damage on a successful one.